 Here’s the deal, even though this building was built in partnership with local government as an affordable housing solution for middle-class New Yorkers, the developer gets to set rental prices.

 02 of 03

 Micro Dwellings Should Be Affordable

 Smith also reported that the city sold the plot where this building stands to its developer for $500,000 -- A bargain basement price when you consider that the median cost for a home in NYC is $1,196,500.

 Smith also reported that the firm that came up with My Micro NY’s design is using the latest modular building technologies to lower construction costs.

 Like most new housing currently be constructed in NYC, this one will be receiving a 10 to 15-year tax exemption from property taxes.

 My Micro NY Puts the Squeeze on Average New Yorkers

 The former Hizzoner, Mayor Bloomberg waived zoning regulations this one time for My Micro NY to see if micro-apartments could be an affordable housing solution for NYC.
 Currently, new apartments can’t be smaller than 400 square feet.

-But here's the thing, these pint-sized dwellings aren’t significantly cheaper than apartments twice their size.
+These pint-sized dwellings aren’t significantly cheaper than apartments twice their size, though.